CMPSC403-AlleghenyCollege-Fall2021/lab03/README.md

 ## Assignment Specification

 In this lab you will continue with the hash identification and cracking exploration, specifically by experimenting how to crack hashes by using available tools.
 You are then invited to explore the concept of encryption and decryption by implementing an algorithm of your choice in Python on this topic.
-Then, you are to experiment with your program by partnering with a colleague in class to send each other secure meassages.
+Make sure you add automated test cases to validate your implementation, one of which should test your implementation by encrypting an English prose with at least 200 characters.
 Finally, you are invited to reflect on your experiences in a Markdown file given in this repository.

 1. Lab 2.1: [Hash Cracking]()
 2. Lab 2.2:  Create a Python program that encrypts a secret message in an algorithm of your choice.
-Then, demontrate how the encryption and decryption can work to send secure messages.
+Then, test your implementation and demontrate how the encryption and decryption works.

 ## Required Deliverables

 This assignment invites you to submit the following deliverables.

 1. Lab 2.1 on TryHackMe.
 3. Lab 2.2: A Python program with an encyrption algorithm implementation.
-The original Python program and its exploitation submitted via your lab 03 repository.
+The original Python program and its experimentation (testing) submitted via your lab 03 repository.
-4. Reflection document submitted via your lab02 repository.
+4. Reflection document submitted via your lab03 repository.

 ## Recommended Timeline